thedefaultman/daily-notes/README.md

 (creating one if you don't have it), installs the capture hook, and writes your config.
 Everything after that just works.

-> Inspired by a personal daily-notes system, generalized and open-sourced so anyone can use it.
+> Inspired by Daniel's daily-notes system, generalized and open-sourced so anyone can use it.

 ---